Shield a Badge Program

 A few Guidelines about the Program are:

-ALSO now available is a limited painting by Roger S. Thomas.
-There are 500 signed 19 x 13 prints available at the cost of $55.00 each.
-A photo of the painting is as seen below:
+Also now available is a limited painting by Roger S. Thomas.
+There are 500 signed 19 inch by 13 inch prints available at the cost of $55 each.

-Interested persons should submit their name, address and phone number, or email to email@example.com.
-To receive additional information and a brochure describing the items available you can call: 704-782-7201.
+Interested persons should submit their name, address and phone number, or email by Email to Mike Taylor.
+To receive additional information and a brochure describing the items available you can call 704-782-7201.

 Shield-A-Badge is a Non-Profit Organization